 Spotting several mice who had gathered by the log that had recently washed ashore, the owl flew down from her branch and started walking towards the mice.
 She knew that she wouldn’t be able to fly towards the mice as they would most certainly scatter once they spotted her, so she hoped that her new, friendlier approach, would encourage them to have the decency to stay and have a polite conversation.
-This was far from the case and, by the time the owl was no more than ten steps away from the base of the tree trunk, she accidentally stepped on a pile of leaves, causing the mice to run away and hide as quickly as they could without a second thought.
+This was far from the case.
+Owl was no more than ten steps away from the base of the tree trunk when she accidentally stepped on a pile of leaves, causing the mice to run away and hide as quickly as they could without a second thought.

 By now, the owl was exhausted and extremely hungry.
 She was alone, and she was afraid she may never get to eat anything again.
 Tears streamed down her face and she sobbed so loudly that she caught the attention of a mouse who was known to wander off more than his parents would have liked.
 Despite the pleas from his mother and father, the mouse could not control his curiosity and made his way out from his place inside the log and timidly walked towards the large, crying owl.